 For domestic flights from Melbourne to Tasmania, you've got either Virgin Blue (www.virginblue.com.au) or Jetstar (www.jetstar.com) as the cheapest carriers.
 From Melbourne to Hobart a good fare would be anywhere from $50AUD to $120AUD.
 Make sure you add on a luggage allowance or you'll be in for a nasty charge at the check in counter!

-Also on the return flight, give yourself plenty of time between your flight to Melbourne and to the USA as often the cheap carriers sometimes 'bump' flights and you wouldn't want to miss your international departure! about 8 years ago
+Also on the return flight, give yourself plenty of time between your flight to Melbourne and to the USA as often the cheap carriers sometimes 'bump' flights and you wouldn't want to miss your international departure! over 8 years ago

 For local Australian flights I always check first with www.webjet.com.au as it gives all the possible flights and prices and then purchase directly with the airlines - sorry web jet!